 Our train was set to leave at 8.10 am, so to ensure we’d have enough time to work out where to go (am I the only one that gets lost in Penn Station EVERY SINGLE TIME?
 The whole two level thing just confuses me so much and I end up walking several rounds before getting to where I want to be) and also grab breakfast on the way, we left the hotel early enough.

-There didn’t seem to be any reserved seats on the Amtrak train (and I couldn’t find an option for adding seats during booking), so it was first come first serve.
-As Penn Station was the starting point of the journey, it wasn’t too bad and we managed to find seats, however along the journey the train filled up quite a bit.
+There didn’t seem to be any reserved seats on the Amtrak train (and I couldn’t find an option for adding seats during booking), meaning first come first serve.
+As Penn Station was the starting point of the journey, it wasn’t too bad and we managed to find seats, however along the journey the train filled up considerably.

 In addition to having our breakfast and enjoying the views en route, we used the journey time to finally check our printed out street map and work out where we would like to go (as we were only having one day in Philadelphia, I refrained from buying a travel guide and relied on recommendations found in blog posts and given by friends).